Actress asks Filipino women in Lucky Plaza if she can pass as maid, deletes video and apologises after backlash

 View post on TikTok

-The Redditor who posted the video wrote: "The audacity of this bitch to ask these questions to Filipino domestic helpers?
-And that line she delivered?
+The Redditor who posted the video questioned her "audacity" in asking such questions to Filipino domestic helpers.
+"That line she delivered?
 I have never heard a Filipino sound like that or even say those words."

 Another Redditor posted in the r/CasualPH subreddit: "This girl gets mistaken for a Filipina (probably because of how she looks/dressed), and her reaction is straight up asking 'Do I look like a domestic helper?' like it's the worst insult ever.

-"The entitlement and lowkey racism is wild.
+"The entitlement and low-key racism is wild.
 Domestic helpers do so much there, but apparently looking like one is offensive?
 Racism towards us is still alive and well in SG, no?"

 In response to the backlash, Chermaine posted on TikTok the same day: "I acknowledge the feedback and hurt many have expressed regarding the video.